adambard/learnxinyminutes-docs/bqn.html.markdown

 1+˜2+○-∘×3  # 1(+˜)(2((+○-)∘×)3)

 # Variables
-#  Since the case of a variable matters to determine what it means, BQN variables are *case insensitive*.
+#  Since the case of a variable matters to determine what it means, BQN variables are *case insensitive*
+#  The case that a variable is written in can change the way it is interpreted by BQN.
+#  Eg. `F` refers to a value as a callable function, whereas `f` refers to the same variable as just a value.
 #  Variable assignment is done with `←`.
-Variables have naming conventions based on their syntactic role:
+Variables have naming conventions based on their value:
+subject ← 1‿2‿3        # Arrays, single values, namespaces come under this
-array_or_atom ← 1‿2‿3  # Starts with a lowercase letter
+                       # name must start with with a lowercase letter
+Function      ← {𝕨+𝕩}  # Primitive and user defined functions come under this, both monadic and dyadic
-Function      ← {𝕨+𝕩}  # Starts with an uppercase letter
+                       # Starts with an uppercase letter
 _1modifier    ← {𝕨𝔽𝕩}  # Starts with an underscore
 _2modifier_   ← {𝔽𝕨𝔾𝕩} # Starts and ends with an underscore
 # Variable modification is done with `↩`.
 An existing name cannot be reassigned with `←`.